-Although a rehearsal dinner speech is less formal than a reception speech, you might still feel a bit nervous preparing and giving a speech in front of a group of people.
-Here are some tips to help you feel prepared and relaxed before writing and giving your speech.
+Although rehearsal dinner speeches are less formal than a reception speech, you might still feel a bit nervous preparing and giving a speech in front of a group of people.
+Here are some tips to help you feel prepared and relaxed before writing and giving your rehearsal dinner speech.

 Where to store your speech

 If you’re nervous to give your speech, it’s always a good idea to either write down an outline for your speech or have your speech written down word-for-word rather than adding pressure on yourself to memorize it as well.
 You can write and store your speech in the notes on your phone, on flashcards, or even just print it out on a sheet of paper.

 Like we said before, usually the rehearsal dinner is for close friends and family.
 If the dinner is filled with more family than friends, maybe you should save those dirty jokes for a different time.
 Change your voice and style of speech to fit your audience.
 But, really, at the end of the day, your real audience is the couple.

 Use inside jokes

 Sure, the whole audience may not understand an inside joke between you and the couple, but the main audience (the couple) will appreciate it.
 Funny rehearsal dinner speeches with Inside jokes are a great way to establish your relationship with the couple and if the couple laughs, everyone else will laugh too.
 Even if they don’t totally understand what they’re laughing about.